The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The static quark-antiquark potential in arbitrary stationary background

 with the embedded coordinates $X^M$ and components of the \spacetime{} metric $G_{MN}$.

-We employ a static gauge choice for the string \worldsheet{}, parameterizing it such that the time coordinate on the \worldsheet{}, $\tau$, is identified with the background time $x_0$.
+We employ a static gauge choice for the string \worldsheet{}, parametrizing it in a such way that the time coordinate on the \worldsheet{}, $\tau$, is identified with the background time, $x_0$.
 The spatial coordinate on the string \worldsheet{}, $\sigma$, is identified with a specific spatial direction in the global \spacetime{}, $x_p$.
 The remaining coordinates, $x_i$ with $i \neq 0, p$, are the dynamical fields $x_i(\sigma)$, describing how the string bends away from the straight line along $\sigma$.
 This configuration looks as follows:

 where the string endpoints are fixed at $\sigma=\pm L/2$ and $x_i = x_{i_{\max}}$.
 Hence, the distance between endpoints in terms of $\sigma$ has a simple form: